croner-i-web/progression-framework/frameworks/business analysis/ba-leader.md

     content:
       - level: 1
         criteria:
-          - "Proactively provides regular status updates to your team and discipline."
-          - "Actively communicates what you are working on and requests help when required. "
-          - "Identifies improvements in business analysis artefacts."
-          - "Seeks feedback and guidance from other business analysts and colleagues."
-          - "Accepts feedback graciously.  "
+          - "Accepts feedback graciously."
-          - "Manages own workload and highlights to manager when over-loaded or not enough to do."
-          - "Look to opportunities to support all disciplines in your delivery team to gain an understanding of what they do."
+          - "Look at opportunities to support all disciplines in the delivery team and gain understanding of what they do. "
-          - "Proactively takes action to develop and improve your communication skills and understand how to approach different audiences."
+          - "Proactively takes action to develop and improve team communication skills and understanding of how to approach different audiences."
-          - "Transparent about mistakes you have made."
-          - "Proactively seeks feedback from the people around you."
+          - "Provide the right level of detail to the BA team members and also business stakeholders."
+          - "Engages but listens."
+          - "Be clear on the objectives of communication."

       - level: 2
         criteria:
-          - "Accepts feedback graciously and looks to action feedback."
-          - "Proactively gives timely actionable feedback to peers in order to improve the quality of analysis deliverables as well as support for soft skills such as stakeholder management."
+          - "Proactively provides feedback to other BAs to improve various BA skills."
+          - "Discusses and provides feedback to wider team peers across different disciplines."
           - "Proactively gives feedback to those you work with across different disciplines e.g. UX, QA."
-          - "Communicates clearly to other disciplines and within team with little need for clarification."
-          - "Communicates to a wider stakeholder group within business, IT and operational teams in Croner-iHR at peer level."
+          - "Communicates to a wider stakeholder group within business, IT and operational teams in Croner-i at peer level."
-          - "Manages your own time effectively, prioritises your workload well, on time for meetings, aware when blocking others and unblocks."
-          - "Considers the audience when delivering a message and makes it appropriate and relevant."
-          - "Has an understanding of the needs of your stakeholders in order to support your engagement with them."
-          - "Can successfully get buy-in for simple/medium complexity proposals."

       - level: 3
         criteria:
-          - "Clearly communicates throughout implementation and delivery of solutions."
-          - "Can present complex proposals and get buy-in from stakeholders."
-          - "Communicates to a wider stakeholder group within business, IT and operational teams in Croner-iHR at management/board level."
-          - "Is able to influence and guide stakeholders at mangement/board level. "
+          - ""

       - level: 4
         criteria:
-          - "Communicates the area’s role within the larger mission of the company."
+          - ""
   - name: "leadership"
     title: "👩‍💼 Leadership"
     content:
       - level: 1
         criteria:
-          - "Is proactive in developing the analysis skills required to progress and become more independent in the role."
-          - "Supports a more experienced BA in delivering features."
+          - "Onboards new business analysts to the team."
+          - "Resolve conflicts within the team and stakeholders."
+          - "Manage and mentor the BA team."
+          - "Support the BAs in delivering various projects and unblocking them from various challenges."
+          - "Build relationships with business stakeholders at all levels."
+          - "Finds learning opportunities for others while reviewing their work."
+          - "Manage and help improve other BAs performance by setting personal & career objectives."
+          - "Analyses data/other metrics and presents the findings to the business stakeholders independently."
+          - "Build and manage roadmaps for implementing business change."
+          - "Introduce an open workshop culture where other BAs discuss and learn from each other’s experiences."
+          - "Identifies improvements within business analysis domain."

       - level: 2
         criteria:
-          - "Onboards new business analysts"
-          - "Supports the recruitment process for the BA team e.g. reviewing CVs, attending interviews, feedback on candidates"
-          - "Resolves conflicts between stakeholders"
-          - "Completes the analysis activities for features with minimal support from other BAs."
+          - "Defines and leads recruitment processes within the business analysis domain."
+          - "Coaches and mentors within the business analysis domain."
+          - "Understands short and long term business goals and make decisions to support in their achievement."
+          - "Transparent and open leadership approach."
+          - "Represents CIL business analysis team to other departments and areas of peninsula"
       - level: 3
         criteria:
-          - "Coaches and mentors within the BA competency"
-          - "Finds learning opportunities for others when reviewing work and follows up"
-          - "Defines and leads the recruitment process/strategy within the BA competency"
-          - "Performance manages other business analysts e.g. set and monitor objectives, contibutes to reviews"
-          - "Completes the analysis activities with no support from other BAs."
+          - ""

       - level: 4
         criteria:
-          - "Coaches and mentors individuals within the BA discipline e.g. feedback to support objectives, promo-tion, personal development, specific areas to focus on."
-          - "Understands the company’s goals and makes decisions to help support the bigger picture."
-          - "Contributes to maintaining the Croner-i culture in their team, helping new joiners."
+          - ""

   - name: "influence"
     title: "✨ Influence"
     content: